victorursan/ProDesignPatterns/README.md

 ----------------------
 In this part, I added a ChangeRecord module with a ChangeRecord class and a ChangeRecordBuilder that creates the desired object.
 With does 2 I changed the Logger.
 *Ideea: For a class that in use has general value for some properties, create a builder to manage them and not the class or the caller.
-*Caution: when objects are in general different from each other (all properties and so on), don't use this pattern *branch: TheBuilderPattern
+*Caution: When objects are in general different from each other (all properties and so on), don't use this pattern *branch: TheBuilderPattern

 **II - The Structural Patterns